kubeflow/spark-operator/docs/quick-start-guide.md

 The operator also supports creating an Ingress for the UI.
 This can be turned on by setting the `ingress-url-format` command-line flag.
 The `ingress-url-format` should be a template like `{{$appName}}.ingress.cluster.com` and the operator will replace the `{{$appName}}` with the appropriate appName.

-The operator also sets both `WebUIAddress` which uses the Node's public IP as well as `WebUIIngressAddress` as part of the `DriverInfo` field of the `SparkApplication` CRD.
+The operator also sets both `WebUIAddress` which uses the Node's public IP as well as `WebUIIngressAddress` as part of the `DriverInfo` field of the `SparkApplication`.

 ## Configuration

 The operator is typically deployed and run using the Helm chart.
 However, users can still run it outside a Kubernetes cluster and make it talk to the Kubernetes API server of a cluster by specifying path to `kubeconfig`, which can be done using the `-kubeconfig` flag.

-Spark Operator uses multiple workers in the `SparkApplication` controller.
+The operator uses multiple workers in the `SparkApplication` controller.
 The number of worker threads are controlled using command-line flag `-controller-threads` which has a default value of 10.

 The operator enables cache resynchronization so periodically the informers used by the operator will re-list existing objects it manages and re-trigger resource events.
 The resynchronization interval in seconds can be configured using the flag `-resync-interval`, with a default value of 30 seconds.